achalsaharan/remote-cache/README.md

 ---

-## Roadmap
+## Road map

-1. Add support for different value types (string and int)
+1. Add support for different value types (string and hash map)
-2. Concurrency: Try out different type of locking stratergies
+2. Concurrency: Try out different type of locking strategies
 3. Write code to check if locking is working properly (fire multiple requests with go routines?)
 4. Communication: start with HTTP, move to raw TCP.
 Document the requests size and performance improvements
 5. Maintaining memory used by cache